 Sometimes, a person may need a bone graft, particularly if they have experienced repeated fractures that have not healed with other treatment.
 In these cases, a surgeon may need to make a separate incision to perform the bone graft.

 A Jones fracture has many of the same symptoms as other types of fractures.
 A person with a Jones fracture may know they have injured their foot right away if the injury is sudden and causes immediate symptoms.
 However, some people may not experience pain, even with weight bearing.

 - pain and swelling on the outside of the foot at the base of the little toe

 - problems walking

+Anyone who suspects they have a fracture should talk with a foot and ankle specialist as soon as possible.
 If an injury is acute, which means it happens suddenly rather than over an extended period, seek medical care promptly.

-Also, seek urgent medical attention if any of the following symptoms occur:
+People should also seek urgent medical attention if any of the following symptoms occur: